JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 - : int = 9
 ```

-Lastly, the function could itself raise an exception
+Lastly, the function could itself raise an exception in OCaml:

 ```ocaml
 let div_exn m n = if n = 0 then failwith "divide by zero is bad!" else m / n;;